-The brutal crimes of serial killers are regularly considered to be evil, but what makes one person evil and another not?
-Neuroscience is becoming increasingly focused on the brains of serial killers and psychopaths in order to assess how they may be different and whether these differences can go some way to account for their violent criminal behaviour.
+Neuroscience is becoming increasingly focused on the brains of serial killers and psychopaths in order to assess how they may be different and whether these differences can go some way to account for their violent criminal behavior.

 Serial Killer Brain vs Normal Brains

-In our quest to understand what causes the extreme violence often seen in serial murder, the idea that brain damage and mental illness can impair judgements and impulses while a history of childhood abuse can fuel rage, is a theory which is still undergoing investigation.
+In our quest to understand what causes the extreme violence often seen in serial murder, the idea that brain damage and mental illness can impair judgments and impulses while a history of childhood abuse can fuel rage is a theory which is still undergoing investigation.

 Moreover, the brain scanning of serial killers is still in its infancy.
 A great deal more research is needed before any firm conclusions about brain differences and biological factors being the cause of such violent behavior can be drawn.